SMSpp-Project/CapacitatedFacilityLocationBlock/README.md

   facility, and the splittable version where each customer can be served by any number of facilities.

-* `CapacitatedFacilityLocationBlock` supports four different formulations of the problem:
+* `CapacitatedFacilityLocationBlock` supports three different formulations of the problem:

   - The "natural formulation" (NF) in which the standard X[ j , i ] and